tomds/tomds.github.io/poetry/cheer-up.md

 But somehow also not concerned
 We're all too busy with our lives
 No reason to panic
-It's only the final days of humanity.
+It's only the final days of civilisation.

+&nbsp;

+---